 The intelligent BMS diagnoses the battery in real time, assesses the likely degradation mechanisms and the battery’s health at that moment in time, then dynamically makes the necessary adjustments to optimize the operation of the battery.
 It is “computation” meets “chemistry.”

-In part 2, I will cover the suppliers of BMS and their integration into the EV.
+In part 2, I will cover the changing landscape of the supply chain.